6 signs your company needs a new name

 You just have to be ready to jettison that rocket before it fizzles out and you burn up on re-entry.

 Take VMware for example.
-A goliath by any measure, but one that has struggled mightily (and had to pay a pretty steep price) to shed the perception that virtual machines are everything they do.
-Now they’re in the unenviable position of playing “cloud catchup.”
+A goliath by any measure, but one that struggled mightily (and had to pay a pretty steep price) to shed the perception that virtual machines are everything they do.
+It left them in the unenviable position of playing “cloud catchup.”

-Would a different name solve all their problems?
+Would a different name have solved all their problems?
 Of course not.
-Product decisions made (or not made) a decade ago led them to where they are today.
+Product decisions made (or not made) over a decade ago led them to where they are today.
 But having a name that’s an ever-present reminder of what they used to do is just an extra bit of headwind I’ll bet they wish they didn’t have to deal with.

 Ask any sales rep: every second counts on a call.

-If your name is so silly, so confusing, or so attention-grabbing that explaining its origin cannibalizes precious minutes at the start of any call, a change may be in order.
+If your name is so silly, so confusing, or so attention-grabbing that explaining its origin cannibalizes precious minutes at the start of any call, it may be time to change.

 If your sales team is dedicating the time they should be using to make a great first impression (or detail your incredible product) to instead explain what your goofy name means… you’re asking your team to drive revenue with one hand tied behind their backs.